Planning a method for covariate adjustment in individually-randomised trials: a practical guide: Funding

 \section{Funding}

-TPM, ASW and IRW are funded by the MRC grants MC\_UU\_12023/21 and MC\_UU\_12023/29.
-ASW is also funded by the MRC grant MC\_UU\_12023/22.
+TPM, ASW and IRW were funded by the MRC grants MC\_UU\_12023/21, MC\_UU\_12023/29, MC\_UU\_00004/07 and MC\_UU\_00004/09.
+ASW was also funded by the MRC grant MC\_UU\_12023/22.
 ASW is an National Institute for Health Research Senior Investigator; as such, the views expressed are those of the authors and not necessarily those of the NHS, the NIHR, or the Department of Health.
 EJW was supported by the MRC Network of Hubs for Trials Methodology HTMR Award MR/L004933/2/N96 and MRC project grant MR/S01442X/1.